 Securities law attorneys will appreciate that this Portfolio covers an enormous range of topics within the body of the federal securities laws and should understand that the citation of cases and other authorities herein is illustrative, not comprehensive.
 This Portfolio is intended first and foremost to be a practical aide to the management and directors of public companies, and not a traditional legal treatise.
 In the interest of making the issues discussed herein accessible to nonlawyers, this Portfolio is written in the vernacular, and gives preference to comprehensibility for the layperson over technical legal precision.
-A reader seeking a more detailed and technical discussion of relevant issues should refer to Bloomberg BNA Tax Portfolios concerning particular bodies of law or accounting rules.
+A reader seeking a more detailed and technical discussion of relevant issues should refer to Bloomberg Tax Management Portfolios concerning particular bodies of law or accounting rules.

 This Portfolio may be cited as Bloomberg Tax Portfolio 5504, Wang, A Strategic Approach to SEC Investigations (Accounting Policy and Practice Series).